 - Donor Site Dressing.
-A dressing is placed around the donor area.
-Keep this dressing dry and remove after 2 days.
-The sutures are absorbable in these areas and will need a light coat of antibiotic ointment to breakdown.
+A dressing may be placed around the donor area.
+If it is, keep this dressing dry and remove after 2 days.
+You will have steri-strips placed over the sutures that can be removed after 3 days.
+The sutures are absorbable in these areas and will need a light coat of antibiotic ointment, applied twice daily, to breakdown.
 No further wound care is necessary. - NO Cold Compress.
 Following surgery, cold compresses may NOT be used.
 Cold temperatures tend to decrease the chance of survival of the fat that was grafted. - Head Elevation.
 Sleep on your back with your head elevated about 30-40 degrees (2-3 pillows).
 Do not sleep on your side.
 Placing a pillow under your knees may help you from turning in your sleep.
 Head elevation helps to minimize swelling.
-Continue this for 1 week depending on swelling. - Physical Activity.
-You may be up and moving around the house on the day of surgery and thereafter.
-However, avoid all strenuous activity.
-Getting up and moving around helps prevent blood clots from developing.
+Continue this for 1 week depending on swelling.